-1. The test parameters for Class EA are defined in Amendment 2 to ISO/IEC 11801: Information technology - Generic cabling for customer premises.
+1. The test parameters for Class D are defined in Amendment 2 to ISO/IEC 11801: Information technology - Generic cabling for customer premises.
 The test of each link shall contain all of the following parameters as detailed below.
-In order to pass the test, all measurements (at each frequency in the range from 1 MHz through 500 MHz) must meet or exceed the limit value determined in the above-mentioned standard.
-The frequency step size shall be no greater than 0.15 MHz up to 31,25 MHz, 0.25 MHz from 31,25 MHz up to 100 MHz, 0.5 MHz from 100 MHz up to 250 MH 1.0 MHz from 250 MHz up to 6 00 MHz and 2.0 MHz from 600 MHz up to 2000 MHz
+In order to pass the test, all measurements (at each frequency in the range from 1 MHz through 100 MHz) must meet or exceed the limit value determined in the above-mentioned standard.
+The frequency step size shall be no greater than 0,5 MHz up to 100 MHz and 5 MHz up to 100 MHz